erewok/maelstrom-challenge/README.md

 # Maelstrom Challenge

 This repo is an attempt to solve all of the challenges from [Fly.io's Gossip Glimmers](https://fly.io/dist-sys/), described as "A series of distributed systems challenges".
+See also, the [maelstrom repo](https://github.com/jepsen-io/maelstrom/tree/main).

 ## To Build